-Elevated blood lead levels are associated with serious health consequences.
+Elevated BLLs are associated with serious health consequences.
 Additional research is urgently needed to better inform decisions regarding screening in pregnant women, including evaluations of newer testing methods and techniques.
-Development of questionnaires that incorporate current risk factors for elevated lead levels with validation in contemporary populations of pregnant women in the U.S is necessary.
-Ideally, randomized trials would recruit pregnant women from a range of racial, ethnic, and socioeconomic strata, and evaluate the effects of screening on improving health outcomes as well as short and long term harms.
+Development of questionnaires that incorporate current risk factors for elevated BLLs with validation in contemporary populations of pregnant women in the United States is necessary.
+Ideally, randomized trials would recruit pregnant women from a range of racial/ethnic and socioeconomic strata, and evaluate the effects of screening on improving health outcomes as well as short- and long-term harms.
 These studies should address risk factors in pregnant women including occupational exposures, be tested in contemporary cohorts, and be validated in independent cohorts.
-An initial step would include conducting randomized controlled trials that evaluate effective interventions for lowering BLLs in pregnant women and would report intermediate and health outcomes, outcomes in newborns, and harms in both women and infants.
-Research on the intra-individual and interlaboratory reliability of blood lead level testing would be helpful for informing testing strategies.
+An initial step would include conducting RCTs that evaluate effective interventions for lowering BLLs in pregnant women and that report intermediate and health outcomes, outcomes in newborns, and harms in both women and infants.
+Research on the intraindividual and interlaboratory reliability of BLL testing would be helpful for informing testing strategies.